alexdlaird/amazon-orders/docs/browser.rst

 Three challenge types are covered:

 - **ACIC** (Amazon Challenge and Identity Component) — the ``#aa-challenge-page-captcha-container`` challenge page.
-If an embedded WAF challenge is present inside the ACIC page, it can be solved automatically when a WAF solver extra is also configured, or handled manually (see below).
+Amazon may embed a WAF token challenge, a visual grid Puzzle (e.g. "Choose all the buckets"), or both.
+These can be solved automatically when a WAF solver extra is also configured, or handled manually (see below).
 - **JS bot detection** — the ``"verify that you're not a robot / Enable JavaScript"`` page.
   :class:`~amazonorders.contrib.browser.playwright.PlaywrightJSAuthForm` is a best-effort handler for this; effectiveness depends on whether the challenge resolves in a real browser without a